addisalemseifu/final-capstone-pro-react/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to acknowledge and give credit to Microverse and all the Microverse community.
+- I would like to acknowledge and give credit to Microverse and all the Microverse community.

+-I would also like to give creadit to the owner of the original design Nelson Sakwa [https://www.behance.net/sakwadesignstudio]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>